Crohn's Disease Treatment Options

 A combination of treatment options can help you stay in control of your disease and help you to lead a full and rewarding life.
 Remember that there is no standard treatment that will work for all patients.
 Each patient’s situation is different and treatment must be followed for each circumstance.

-Treatment for Crohn’s disease and other IBD varieties can include the use of medication, alterations in diet and nutrition, and sometimes surgical procedures to repair or remove affected portions of your GI tract.
+Treatment for Crohn’s disease and other IBD varieties can include the use of medication, clinical trials, alterations in diet and nutrition, and sometimes surgical procedures to repair or remove affected portions of your GI tract.